swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 ## Overview

 The testing library provides much of the same functionality of XCTest, but uses its own syntax to declare test functions and types.
-This document covers the process of converting XCTest-based content to use the testing library instead.
+Here, you'll learn how to convert XCTest-based content to use the testing library instead.

 ### Add the testing library as a dependency